anderspearson206/esp32-bp7-mesh/README.md

 # ESP32-C5 DTN Rover Mesh

 A Delay-Tolerant Networking (DTN) mesh for a fleet of autonomous ground rovers.
 Each rover carries a **Jetson Orin Nano** as its main computer and an **ESP32-C5** as a wireless modem.
-The ESP32s communicate over **ESP-NOW** and implement epidemic-style store-and-forward routing using a BPv7-inspired bundle format.
+The nodes communicate over **ESP-NOW** with epidemic-style store-and-forward routing using a BPv7-inspired bundle format.

 **Deployment**: 3 rovers + 1 fixed base station (BS).
 Most data flows rover → BS.
 Rovers follow pre-planned trajectories with intermittent connectivity — bundles are carried (ferried) across disconnections by intermediary rovers.

+**Architecture (rover side)**: On **rover** nodes the ESP32 is a *pure broadcast relay* — it broadcasts every over-air frame the Jetson hands it and forwards every received frame back to the Jetson (with source MAC + RSSI).
+All DTN logic (beacons, bundle store, routing, antipacket/dedup, ACK-maps) runs in **`rover_daemon.py`** on the Jetson.
+The **Base Station** ESP32 still runs the full firmware stack unchanged, so the over-air wire format is identical and `mesh_visualizer.py` reads the BS serial port exactly as before.
+A single firmware binary selects its role at boot from its node ID.

 ## Status